yniverz/sysmon-server/README.md

 * Python 3.10+
 * Redis (for login throttling)
-* Web browser with WebGL for dashboard
+* A modern web browser with WebGL support
-* Optional: systemd + `waitress` for deployment
+* Recommended: `hypercorn` for production deployment

 ---